erpchampions/uganda_compliance/README.md

 **Prerequisites**:

-    - Register EFRIS Device and Thumbprint in TEST-Portal.
+* Register EFRIS Device and Thumbprint in TEST-Portal.
 Follow documentation **Step by step guide for EFRIS device and thumbprint registration (TEST).pdf** under **Downloads** section of this page: https://efristest.ura.go.ug/efrissite/canvas/site_index
-    Result should be a virtual Device Number and a Private Key file.
+* The result should be a virtual Device Number and a Private Key file.

 1. **Set up E Company**